Rick Ahearn: Supervising and assisting with presidential funerals

-In 2004, Ahearn (together with James Hooley) was called upon by the Reagan family to oversee the arrangements for the first presidential funeral since Nixon's in 1994.
+In 2004, Ahearn (together with James Hooley) was called upon by the Reagan family to oversee the arrangements for the first presidential funeral since Nixon's in 1994; the two had been developing plans for the event, which they dubbed Operation Serenade, for many years before.
 The Reagan state funeral that June was a massive undertaking with full military honors, memorial services and a procession through Washington D.C.
 The Californian's body lay in state at the U.S. Capitol (the first president to do so since 1973), then was flown to the Reagan Library in Simi Valley, California for interment.

 Ahearn also served as an advance representative for Vice President Dick Cheney for the Grand Rapids, Michigan portion of Gerald R. Ford's state funeral.
 Ford's state funeral services and ceremonies from December 28, 2006, through January 4, 2007, were, by his choice, more modest, and centered near his desert home in Rancho Mirage, California, a funeral service at the National Cathedral in Washington, D.C. and interment near his presidential museum in Grand Rapids, Michigan.

 Ahearn's management of the Reagan funeral in particular drew scorn from some liberal observers.
 A 2009 book by Will Bunch, Tear Down This Myth, suggested that the ceremonies were choreographed with a political agenda in mind.
 Bunch wrote in 2011 of pro-Reagan mythmaking that "No time was that more true than in the days that marked Reagan's death and funeral in June 2004.
 In fact, a team of Reagan's former White House advance team – the people in charge of spectacular backdrops for the Gipper's soundbites while he was president – spent years creating a media-friendly, pre-packaged memorial that would burnish the Reagan myth forever.
 It was led by former aides Jim Hooley and Rick Ahearn, who even gave their plan a catchy name: Operation Serenade."
 As Matthew Dallek noted in a review of Bunch's book, "Bunch shows a 'myth machine' has diligently worked to polish Reagan's historical reputation and cement his status as one of America's presidential giants.
 Bunch writes, for instance, that Reagan's defenders viewed his weeklong funeral celebration in June 2004 as, in the words of former White House aide Rick Ahearn, 'a legacy-building event.'"

 Ahearn remained close to Nancy Reagan and her family, and was involved in planning the mostly private funeral before the First Lady's death in March 2016.
 "The passing of a first lady is not a state occasion per se," said Ahearn.
 "She was quite a private person, especially in her later years," Ahearn said.